|

 evaluation |

-for all teachers using this curriculum.
-A monthly parents' link magazine shall
+mandatory for all teachers using this curriculum.
+A monthly parents' link

 lecture delivered during the Sindh